siddontang/work-reporter/README.md

 + Grabs new issues, pull requests during last 24 hours, adds to weekly duty report
 + sends messages to slack channel

+## TODO

+- [ ] Move issues from current sprint to the next sprint
+- [ ] Handle RateLimit problem when search Github
+- [ ] Add more daily report page